bea03/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive has breakpoints that work differently than responsive layouts.
+The breakpoints in a responsive layout is seamless so that it can work for a large variety of devices.

 2. Describe what it means to be mobile first vs desktop first.

+When you work mobile first, you can control a small amount of content to look good then expand outward to fill space as you expand to desktop sites.
+That way you don’t have to choose what to hide/get rid of for mobile screens.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+You can convert the rem units by ten if it is set to a percentage.
+This will make websites more accessible.

 4. How would you describe preprocessing to someone new to CSS?

+It’s a way of writing CSS in another language that makes for more readable and easier to edit code.
+The language is then compiled into CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite was creating a mixin.
+Where to put media queries in Less.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.